FAQs – Frequently Asked Questions

 Our programs for medical students occur on Friday evenings.
 Please check with your local contact about the time and date of your specific program.

 Where is the program?

 We run over 30 programs at sites nationwide each year.
 Please check the Upcoming Events page to see the exact location of the program you are looking to attend.

 What will we do all day?

 Using real tools and bone models, girls participate in creative problem-solving and learn the orthopaedic implant design process.
 Participants will rotate through six mock surgical scenarios and attend three lectures on career decisions given by local women orthopaedic surgeons and engineers.
 Local medical and engineering students act as hands-on activity instructors.
-For more specific information on our curriculum visit our Curriculum page.

 Will transportation/lodging be provided?